 Cuba is changing fast, and it’s hard to predict the future for this remarkable island nation and its sturdy people.
 Political alliances with foreign countries, sometimes their only lifeline, have disintergrated more than once, leaving the Cuban people with meagre resources and starvation.
 Yet in most of them there is still a strong faith in the Revolution, a national pride and at the same time a yearning for living a normal modern life.

-After a long flight, we land at last on José Martí, Havana’s international airport.
-It’s near midnight and we pass the immigration surprisingly quick and smooth.
-We carry our backpacks out into the hot night and accidentally fool the long taxi que outside.
+After a long flight via Toronto, Canada, we land at last on José Martí, Havana’s international airport.
+It’s near midnight and we pass the immigration surprisingly quick and without problems.
+We carry our backpacks out into the hot night and accidentally fool the long taxi queue outside.
 We spot taxis some 100 meters away in the darkness under a couple of trees, and jog up to them.
-But it’s some kind of place where taxi drivers take a break.
+It’s turns out to be where taxi drivers take a break.
 One of them agrees to drive us, and we hear angry shouts behind us as we drive off.

-We have booked a “casa particular” in Havana’s old town, and it’s so central that we can see the dome of the Capitolio if we lean out the window.
-A casa particular is a private guesthouse, but it’s like a small hotel, as most of them are.
+We have booked a room in a “casa particular” in Havana’s old town, and it’s so central that we can see the dome of the Capitolio if we lean out the window.
+A casa particular is a private guesthouse, but this one is like a small hotel, as most of them are.
 And they are always clean and comfortable.
-You’ll find them everywhere in Cuba.
+You find them everywhere in Cuba.

 After breakfast we set out to conquer Havana on foot.
 We have of course read lots about this historical city with its colonial style palaces and shining old yankee cars.
-But we are just the same surprised by some things that we encounter.
+But we are still surprised by some things.
 For example we realize that a western tourist can walk around here unharmed by beggars and trixters.
 The only people that try to sell us something are very old and harmless.
 There’s one exception, a man that looks very much like Fidel, offering to be photographed with us.
-But that’s mostly a bit funny.
+But really that’s just a bit funny.

 The buildings lining Havana’s streets and squares are often stunningly beautiful.
 But many are in very poor condition, partly abandoned and with floors open to rain and wind.
 Some quarters are just facades, supported by scaffolding.
 And have probably been like that for a long time, the scaffolding is totally overgrown with trees and bushes, looking like enormous hanging gardens.